wesley-lacerda/CS50-HARVARD/README.md

 # CS50-HARVARD

 Introduction to Programming with Python

+*My review after finish the course (Munich, February 2025):*

 I highly recommend this course to those who want to start programming with Python.
 Personally, I have a strong background in analysis, where I have used data to create scenarios, understand what is happening, identify problems, and determine the best course of action.
 However, until now, I had always used Excel for data manipulation and PowerPoint for visualization.
 After completing this course, I feel that I got the basic needs to pursue my studies using Python to become a Data Scientist.
 Professor David Malan has an excellent teaching methodology and communicates complex concepts in an easy and understandable way.

-Summary of CS50’s Introduction to Programming with Python
+## Summary of CS50’s Introduction to Programming with Python

 1. Building Blocks of Python